 The fundament for Business Intelligence

-To be able to make better decisions using KPIs and key insights across the enterprise the data needs to be integrated and combined into one single system.
-In our believe Business Intelligence can’t be successful without a proper data integration layer.
+To be able to make better decisions using KPIs and key insights across the enterprise, the data needs to be integrated and combined into one single system.
+Business Intelligence can’t be successful without a proper data integration layer.
 That layer takes care of unified definitions, improving the data quality, combining data from different sources into a single table or cube and it should facilitate very fast response times.
-Data integration is in our vision the beating heart of the Intelligent Organization and it serves several vital functions.
-Read also our article ‘9 reasons to build a data warehouse’.
+Data integration is the beating heart of the Intelligent Organization and it serves several vital functions.
+Also read our article ‘9 reasons to build a data warehouse’.

 Overview of Data Integration tools

-Each year from 2007 until now we investigated a large number of data integration tools based on over 90 criteria that play a major role in the quick and successful development of a BI infrastructure.
+Since 2007, we’ve been investigating a large number of data integration tools based on over 190 criteria that play a major role in the quick and successful development of a BI infrastructure.
 In our study we concentrated on products that could be (relatively) easily used by either business or IT professionals with a minimum of specialized training.
-In our fully independent study we have divided the products into four separate categories to avoid comparing apples with pears.
+In our fully independent study (updated regularly) we have divided the products into four separate categories to avoid comparing apples with oranges.

 1. Pure ETL Products